sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 9b72574 Add rings for the center of the symmetric group algebras.
 }}}

-To see all unmerged branches
+To see all unmerged branches on your local computer
 {{{
 $ git branch --no-merged=master
   public/combinat/15361-branching-rules